HealthSamurai/documentation/security-and-access-control-1/security/access-policy-dev-tool.md

 Authorization: Bearer eyJ...w5c
 ```

-If Authorization header is not provided, Aidbox will authenticate the request by _asid_ cookie.
+If Authorization header is not provided, Aidbox authenticates the request by _asid_ cookie.

 ### Debug token